Screenshot 2019-03-13 at 14.54.02.png

 Her third novel was the natural progression from Carry the Beautiful.
 She had toyed with the idea of writing a Tales of the City style serial, à la her writing hero, Armistead Maupin.
 She’s pretty sure that was her aim when she revisited Tilda and friends.
 Assembling the Wingpeople came out in 2021 and caught up with some of the characters from Carry the Beautiful.
 It wasn’t anything like Tales of the City in the end but hey ho.
 It was well received, regardless.

-Nicky is currently working on developing The Leeza McAuliffe Stories.
-The next book in the series is Leeza McAuliffe Has Loads More To Say and will be published in 2024.
+Nicky is currently developing The Leeza McAuliffe Stories.
+The second book in the series is Leeza McAuliffe Has Loads More To Say and was published in 2024.

 Oh, and the official bio is right.
 She does drink a lot of tea.